 • 2014-15; Vermont Idle-Free Schools, a High Meadows Fund supported project for the 2014-15 school year providing more than 60 idling awareness and eco-driving educational presentations at Vermont schools, coordinating six long term, student-led idling study and measuring campaigns, and seeking to increase the number of schools with no-idling guidelines

 • 2015-16: Vermont Idle-Free Schools project funded by the High Meadows Fund and the Vermont Community Foundation, continuing the work of the previous school year

-At the end of Wayne's idle-free tenure in Vermont, Dept. of Environmental Conservation's Tom Moye, Mobile Sources Section Chief, Vermont Air Quality and Climate Program stated, "In all my years at DEC, I'm hard-pressed to think of any Vermont citizen who has done more to help address an important environmental and public health issue like this one.
+At the end of Wayne's idle-free tenure in Vermont, Dept. of Environmental Conservation's Tom Moye, (ret. as of 2019) Mobile Sources Section Chief, Air Quality and Climate Division stated, "In all my years at DEC, I'm hard-pressed to think of any Vermont citizen who has done more to help address an important environmental and public health issue like this one.
 Unnecessary vehicle idling is one of those problems that simply cannot be solved by Government alone.
 Citizen action and involvement are absolutely critical, and no one provides a better example of that than you."

 About Wayne Michaud

-Wayne, 69, and his wife, after 18 truly wonderful years in Bristol, Vermont, moved to Santa Rosa, California in August 2016 and then to Citrus Heights, CA in Sacramento County in March 2017.
-Wayne is an environmental advocate and fine artist.
+Wayne, 72, and his wife, after 18 truly wonderful years in Bristol, Vermont, reluctantly and out of necessity moved to Santa Rosa, California in August 2016 and then to the Sacramento County city of Citrus Heights in 2017.
+Wayne is a transportation efficiency advocate and artist.

 I also recognize vehicle idling in Vermont, California, and elsewhere, will exist until the decades-long transition from the internal combustion engine is complete.
-Until then, education showing the benefits in avoiding idling when parked will be the key.
+Until then, education showing the benefits in avoiding idling when parked remains the key.